TymeB-Examples/ResponsiveRenderingBlazor/README.md

 Using Blazor concepts like `RenderFragment` and `RenderContext`, this example shows how to build performant, flexible UI components that seamlessly respond to varying viewport sizes.

+The current example uses the same breakpoints as [Bootstrap](https://getbootstrap.com/docs/5.0/layout/breakpoints/).
+But you can extend this to your liking, you can also use an `IList<IBreakPoint> Breakpoints {get; set;}` for example and render it based on those (or however you like).

 ---

 ## Features